Professional Development Institute

 Youth and Family Programming Forum

-What can we learn from and share across sectors (i.e., museums and organizations who present in nontraditional spaces)?
+What can we learn and share across sectors (i.e., museums and organizations who present in nontraditional spaces)?
 What drives the development of new work in youth and family programming?
-How do artists, agents, presenters and educators work together to foster a vibrant and diverse ecosystem of programming for young people and families?
+How do artists, agents, presenters and educators work together to foster a vibrant and diverse ecosystem of programming for youth and families?
 How can we find the right balance between educational needs and opportunities while supporting artistic innovation and risk?
-This session addresses these questions and more.

 Who determines what “serious” classical music is, and does classical music have to be “serious” to be important art?
 Join APAP’s Classical Connections Committee for a look into how classical artists, programming and marketing have evolved and how presenters select artists that appeal to their audiences while advancing their curatorial mission.